gonzae/modui-calendar-pane/README.md

 #### `maxDate`

-`Date` The maximum date to which the calendar can be navigated.
+`Date` The maximum date to which the calendar can be selected.

 #### `minDate`

-`Date` The minimum date to which the calendar can be navigated.
+`Date` The minimum date to which the calendar can be selected.

 #### `getDateClasses`